rbms-bsc/DCRMR/_pages/Phys-desc/Applied-material.md

 <a name="6.26.1.2">6.26.1.2</a> [Sources of information](/DCRMR/phys-desc/#6011-sources-of-information)

-## 6.26.2 RDA Definition and scope
+## 6.26.2 RDA definition and scope

 <a name="6.26.2.1">6.26.2.1</a> A physical or chemical substance applied to a base material of a manifestation.